icon

 Registration of the Will

-• One Will Registration
+• Single Will registration

 AED 6500* (+VAT)

-For DIFC and Abu Dhabi full Will Registration
+For DIFC and Abu Dhabi full Will registration

-Drafting of the Will Legal translation in Arabic (if applicable) Covers distribution of assets in the UAE and abroad Covers appointment of guardians Assistance for the registration the Will, includes acting as a witness (if applicable) To be appointed as executor (if requested) * DIFC and Wills service costs for one Will: AED 10,000
+Drafting of the Will Legal translation in Arabic (if applicable) Covers distribution of assets in the UAE and abroad Covers appointment of guardians Assistance for the registration of the will, includes acting as a witness (if applicable) To be appointed as executor (if requested) * DIFC and Wills service costs for one Will: AED 10,000

 * Abu Dhabi Court Will service cost for one Will: AED 950

-• Mirror Will Registration
+• Mirror Will registration

 AED 8500* (+VAT)